sofijahangir/Student-Forum/README.md

 ## What you can expect to see in here ?
 The following are the pages that I've developed as the part of the student forum application

-### Feature Owner - Sharmila Thirumalainathan
 1. [Login](https://student-forum-2020.herokuapp.com/login) - This page allows the user (both professor & student) to sign into the application.
 Session Management is done by maintaining  'sid' between client and server.
 2. [Signup](https://student-forum-2020.herokuapp.com/signup) - This page allows the user to signup for the application.
 Once the user has signed-in, he/she will be logged in and the session will also be created simultaneously.
 3. [Reset](https://student-forum-2020.herokuapp.com/reset) - This page allow the user to reset the password if they've forgotten the password.
 4. Logout - An option to logout and reset the user session.

-### Feature Owner - Nirav Solanki
-1. [add Post](https://student-forum-2020.herokuapp.com/discussions/add) - This page allows the user to create a new post for a particular subject.
+5. [add Post](https://student-forum-2020.herokuapp.com/discussions/add) - This page allows the user to create a new post for a particular subject.
-2. [discussion list](https://student-forum-2020.herokuapp.com/discussions) - This page list the discussions of the subject the user is registered to.
+6. [discussion list](https://student-forum-2020.herokuapp.com/discussions) - This page list the discussions of the subject the user is registered to.
 It allows the user to give different types of filter (discussion of particular course, active discussion, archived discussion, etc)

-### Feature Owner - Jesuseyi Will Fasuyi [CODE IN COMMENT BRANCH]
-1. [Comments] This feature allows users to view comments
+7. [Comments] This feature allows users to view comments
-2. [Create comments] This feature allows users to create comments.
+8. [Create comments] This feature allows users to create comments.
-3. The code is in 'comment' branch

-### Feature Owner - Nishant Bhambhani
-1. [Add Course](https://student-forum-2020.herokuapp.com/course/add) - This page, allows the users to add the courses for having discussions.
+9. [Add Course](https://student-forum-2020.herokuapp.com/course/add) - This page, allows the users to add the courses for having discussions.
 Initially, the user will fill in the add course form on this page and then the course will be added.
 After adding the course, the course along with its details will be stored in the database.
-2. [Browse Course](https://student-forum-2020.herokuapp.com/course/browse) - This page will render the courses stored in the database.
+10. [Browse Course](https://student-forum-2020.herokuapp.com/course/browse) - This page will render the courses stored in the database.
 The user can search and get enrolled into courses on this page.

 ## Application tour :rocket:
 Now let us go for around to visit the above pages.

-### User Management - Sharmila Thirumalainathan
+### User Management
 * The application by default will open the *landing page* when served :checkered_flag: .
 Here we have a welcome section, customer review section and a feature display section.
 * Now to go into the application, you'll have to click on the *login menu* in the top navbar :checkered_flag: .
 * Ahanha...!
 You can't just sneak into the application.
 So give a proper email-id and password.